eslint/rfcs/designs/2019-eslintrc-improvements/major-02-plugin-resolution-change.md

 This section depends on two enhancements [Array Config](minor-01-array-config.md) and [Plugin Renaming](minor-03-plugin-renaming.md).

 We provide a utility to load shareable configs with renaming problematic plugins.
+I assume that the `@eslint/config` package is used only in the rare case.

 ```js
 // .eslintrc.js